Policy approved by the Satellite Division Executive Committee, October 2017

 Student winners will receive a complimentary full rate conference registration that includes all conference meals and a copy of the proceedings.

 Winning technical papers will be published in the ION GNSS+ conference proceedings.

 Winning students will also receive a flat rate of travel subsidy based on the country in which the sponsoring school is located (not the country in which the student may reside) as follows:

 The student is responsible for making all travel arrangements.
 Travel funds shall be payable to the student’s university and remitted directly to the sponsored student’s academic institution after the ION National Office receives proof of visa/passport (if applicable).
+Travel funds will be paid in U.S. Dollars, drawn on a U.S. bank.
 There will be no exceptions made to this policy.